mssalvatore/command-line-challenges/README.txt

 28. (B) Find the file in the "bunch_of_files/" directory that contains the string:
     "You found the needle in the haystack!"

-29. (B) Print the first 25 lines of people.csv
+29. (B) Print the first 25 lines of people.csv.

-30. (B) Print the last 25 lines of people.csv
+30. (B) Print the last 25 lines of people.csv.

 31. (I) Display just the differences between greeting1.txt and greeting2.txt

 32. (I) Print "Hello", then wait 5 seconds, then print "world!".

-33. (I) Create a 1MB file full of zeros
+33. (I) Create a 1MB file full of zeros.

-34. (I) Create a 2MB file full of random data
+34. (I) Create a 2MB file full of random data.

-35. (I) Count the number of lines in README.txt
+35. (I) Count the number of lines in README.txt.

-36. (B) Display the contents of README.txt in reverse (last line first)
+36. (B) Display the contents of README.txt in reverse (last line first).

-37. (I) Display all of the last names in people.csv
+37. (I) Display all of the last names in people.csv.

-38. (A) Count the number of unique last names in people.csv
+38. (A) Count the number of unique last names in people.csv.

 39. (A) Did you accidentally count the CSV header in the previous challenge?

 40. (A) There's a second way to exclude the CSV header from your count.
 Find it.